-When call forwarding to an attendant occurs, the call will be forwarded to the attendant group associated with the station which has call forwarding invoked.
+When call forwarding to an attendant occurs, a station call will be forwarded to the attendant group associated with the station which has call forwarding invoked.
+In the case of a trunk call to a forwarded station, the call will route to the trunk group's attendant group.
 This routing will occur for all types of call forwarding; all, busy and don't answer.